ansh/jiffyreader.com/README.md

 1. We will be [converting the web extension for Safari](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari) usage.
 This will require a macOS computer and the latest version of XCode installed.
 2. Use `git clone` to clone the Jiffy Reader repo locally.
-3. Run `xcrun safari-web-extension-converter /path/to/extension --bundle-identifier com.jiffyreader.app` to convert the extension.
+3. Run `pnpm build:xcode` or `pnpm build:xcode:all` to convert the extension.
 4. Open the Safari app on your Mac and make sure to click `Develop` `->` `Allow Unsigned Extensions` in the top menu bar.
 5. Open the project in XCode and click run!